ucsb-cs48/w19/_lab/lab05.md

 Instructions for the demoing and presentation of the MVP to your mentor and TA during lab on {{page.due}} will appear here soon.

-#  The right attitude and approach: friendly helpfulness
+#  The most helpful attitude and approach for reviewers: friendly helpfulness, not "gotcha"

 First, it is important to have the right approach.
 You are engaging in this review to *help the other team improve their code*.
 This is not an opportunity for showing off or playing "gotcha".